Netanyahu basks in Congress invitation, but may shake U.S. ties

 Add the opportunity to sweeten his already close ties with the Republican leadership before next year's U.S. presidential election, and the bonus of an AIPAC gathering, and it looks like a very worthwhile trip.

-As his close confidant Defence Minister Moshe Yaalon said last month: "This (U.S.) administration won't be around forever", suggesting Israel's leader is already looking to the next, possibly Republican, president for warmer ties.
+As his close confidant Defense Minister Moshe Yaalon said last month: "This (U.S.) administration won't be around forever", suggesting Israel's leader is already looking to the next, possibly Republican, president for warmer ties.

 "UNPRECEDENTED RIFT"